-The accumulation levels of liquid at the base of the tower
+- Liquid heights on chimney trays and the level of liquid at the base of the tower

-The density and extent of aerated liquids
+- The height and relative density of aerated liquids on each tray

 Packed columns can be scanned to determine:

-If damage has occurred with the beds
+- If damage has occurred within the beds

-Any settling of the packing
+- Settling or crushing of the packing

-Whether demister pads and distributors are at their required locations
+- Whether demister pads and distributors are at their required locations

-Whether beds have experienced fouling or liquid holdup
+- Whether beds have experienced fouling or liquid holdup

-Accurate readings for liquids on chimney and collector trays
+- Accurate readings for liquids on chimney and collector trays

-How Does it Work?
+How Does Gamma Scanning Work?

 Using Gamma Scanning technology, ScanTech can also help solve your piping-related issues.
 Our scans can easily:

-Gauge flowing densities
+- Gauge flowing densities

-Locate coke, scale or ice buildups
+- Locate coke, scale or ice buildups

-Analyze catalyst fluidizations
+- Analyze catalyst fluidizations

-Discover areas of lost refractory or lining within a pipe
+- Discover areas of lost refractory or lining within a pipe

-Pinpoint the location of liquid in vapour lines
+- Pinpoint the location of liquid in vapour lines

-Locate lost or stuck pigs
+- Locate lost or stuck pigs

 Stationary Time Monitoring

-Our equipment can also be used for stationary monitoring of distillation columns and piping over time, which will help determine foaming rates, flood points and a host of other hydraulic features.
+Our equipment can also be used for stationary monitoring of a distillation column over time, which will help determine foaming rates, flood points and a host of other hydraulic features.

 ScanTech is at the forefront of tower scanning, and as such we are continuously making improvements to our equipment and procedures in order to be able to provide our customers with the best results currently available.
 ScanTech has the most advanced equipment in the industry, including: